 This blog is about a few topics of interest to me, mostly programming and personal knowledge management.
 Originally, I had two blogs for these topics, which I have now merged, and this one was previously concerned with PKM only.
 Therefore here’s a guide to the PKM part of the site.

 Due to my work in the last few years, it’s probable most future posts will be about large-scale data analytics and architectures, as well as machine learning and neural nets.

-I’m currently working for Steerads helping build an Internet advertising real-time bidding engine based on “deep learning” (for more information on the exact meaning of this otherwise vague-sounding term, see this paper).
+I’m a software developer focusing on Big Data and web applications.
+Recently I’ve worked for Symbility Solutions, mostly participating in data organisation for a data warehouse project, and for Steerads, a startup that aimed to build an Internet advertising real-time bidding engine based on “deep learning” (for more information on the exact meaning of this otherwise vague-sounding term, see this paper).

 Thanks for visiting my site!